 On the other hand, the 4d cross-polytope has

-faces: one for each corner of the 4-cube.
+facets: one for each corner of the 4-cube.

-faces, but for the n-dimensional cross-polytope it’s the other way around.
+facets, but for the n-dimensional cross-polytope it’s the other way around.

 Figure credits and more